Safe Programming Methods

 7. List mapping, filtering, and folding.

-8. Recursive functions, tail recursive functions (required in OCaml).
+8. Recursive functions, tail recursive functions (necessary in OCaml).

 9. Exceptions and exception handlers.